-- (a) Reasons for revocation.
-CMS may revoke a currently enrolled provider or supplier's Medicare billing privileges and any corresponding provider agreement or supplier agreement for the following reasons: - (1) Noncompliance.
-The provider or supplier is determined not to be in compliance with the enrollment requirements described in this section, or in the enrollment application applicable for its provider or supplier type . . .
+(a) Reasons for revocation.
+CMS may revoke a currently enrolled provider or supplier's Medicare billing privileges and any corresponding provider agreement or supplier agreement for the following reasons:

+(1) Noncompliance.
+The provider or supplier is determined not to be in compliance with the enrollment requirements described in this section, or in the enrollment application applicable for its provider or supplier type . . . .

-The Medicare statute defines "home health services" as "items and services furnished to an individual, who is under the care of a physician . . . under a plan (for furnishing such items and services to such individual) established and periodically reviewed by a physician . . ."
+The Medicare statute defines "home health services" as "items and services furnished to an individual, who is under the care of a physician . . . under a plan (for furnishing such items and services to such individual) established and periodically reviewed by a physician ...."
 42 U.S.C. § 1395x(m).
-Home health services are covered by Medicare only if "a physician . . . certifies . . . that . . . home health services . . . are or were required because the individual is or was confined to his home . . . and needs or needed skilled nursing care " 42 U.S.C. § 1395f(a)(2)(C); 42 U.S.C. § 1395n(a)(2)(A).
+Home health services are covered by Medicare only if "a physician . . . certifies . . . that . . . home health services . . . are or were required because the individual is or was confined to his home . . . and needs or needed skilled nursing care ....."
+42 U.S.C. § 1395f(a)(2)(C); 42 U.S.C. § 1395n(a)(2)(A).
 Thus, a home health agency may receive Medicare payment for home health services for individuals only after the home health agency has obtained a valid certification from a physician that the individual is homebound and requires home health services.
 Home health services must be furnished while the individual is under the care of a physician, and a physician must establish and periodically review a plan of care for furnishing the services.
 42 C.F.R. § 424.22(a)(1)(iii), (iv).
 Also, the certifying physician is required to know the Medicare beneficiary's medical status, and therefore there must be a face-toface encounter with the individual.
 42 C.F.R. § 424.22(a); Medicare Benefit Policy Manual; CMS Pub.
 100-102, Ch.
 7 (Home Health Services), § 30.5.1.1.
-The face-to face encounter must be "related to the primary reason the patient requires home health services " 42 C.F.R. § 424.22(a)(1)(v).
+The face-to face encounter must be "related to the primary reason the patient requires home health services . . . ."
+42 C.F.R. § 424.22(a)(1)(v).

 To enroll in Medicare, a home health agency must complete an enrollment application, the CMS 855A.
-The CMS 855A requires a home health agency, through an authorized official, to sign a certification statement at Section 15 of the enrollment application.
-Obinna Ujari signed such a statement, acknowledging that his signature, "binds this provider to the laws, regulations, and program instructions of the Medicare program."
-CMS Ex.
-3, at 3; see CMS Ex.
-3, at 4-5.
-The certification statement he signed also required him to certify that Petitioner would "not knowingly present or cause to be presented a false or fraudulent claim for payment by Medicare, and will not submit claims with deliberate ignorance or reckless disregard of their truth or falsity."
-CMS Ex.
-3, at 3; see CMS Ex.
-3, at 4-5.
+The CMS 855A requires a home health agency to have its authorized official sign a statement acknowledging that its signature binds the provider to the laws, regulations and program instructions of the Medicare program and to acknowledge that the petitioner will not knowingly submit false claims or submit claims with deliberate ignorance or reckless disregard for their truth or falsity.
+See CMS Ex.
+16, at 32-35 (CMS 855A signed by Petitioner's authorized official in 2005).